 Appalachian Trail – September 21, 2013

-I looked down at Pomfret Road where I had just been dropped off.
-I was breathing as hard having climbed 50 feet as I had had been after thousand feet, two weeks ago.
+I looked down at Pomfret Road, where I had just been dropped off.
+I was breathing as hard, having climbed 50 feet as I had been after thousand feet two weeks ago.
 It was just so unfair.
-I should be able to sit on my butt for two weeks, with my feet in the air, and maintain my same level of fitness.
-The Appalachian Trail was going to make me pay for leaving it for two weeks.
-It was good to be back though.
-I had been a little concerned at the resistance of the initial foot infection, but my hyped up immune system had fought it off fairly quickly once they had found the right antibiotic, and I was ready to get back to the journey south.
+I should be able to sit on my butt for two weeks, with my feet in the air, and maintain the same fitness level.
+But, instead, the Appalachian trail would pay me for leaving it for two weeks.
+It was good to be back, though.
+I had been a little concerned about the resistance of the initial foot infection.
+Still, my excited immune system had fought it off fairly quickly once they found the right antibiotic, and I was ready to return to the journey south.

 As I climbed through the fields and forests, I marveled at the beauty around me.
-The trail itself was fantastic, a gently rolling path paved with early fall leaves and spruce needles.
-I could actually hike looking forward, and around me, not completely focused on the trail at my feet.
-Better yet, the sun was out and the mosquitoes were sluggish.
+The trail was fantastic, a gently rolling path paved with early fall leaves and spruce needles.
+I could hike looking forward and around me, not wholly focused on the trail at my feet.
+Better yet, the sun was out, and the mosquitoes were sluggish.
 I could swipe away the slow little monsters as they swooped in for a nip.
 It was an excellent day!

-I was considering checking out Winturri Shelter, to sign the register, and camping nearby, since I head already begun feeling a little mist in the air.
-It was supposed to rain tonight and I wanted to have my tarp up before it started in earnest.
-I rarely stayed in a shelter, but would sometimes camp nearby if there good camping spots a fair distance from the structures.
+I considered checking out Winturri Shelter to sign the register and camping nearby since I had already begun feeling a slight mist in the air.
+It was supposed to rain tonight, and I wanted to have my tarp up before it started in earnest.
+I rarely stayed in a shelter but would sometimes camp nearby if there were good camping spots a fair distance from the structures.
 There were often good water sources also located near the shelters.
 I also wanted to sign the shelter log.
-This let other hikers know I was in the area, and also let me know when hikers I knew had passed this way.
+This let other hikers know I was in the area and also let me know when hikers I knew had passed this way.

 I resumed hiking as my newly healed foot fussed.
-It was ready to call it a day, but I was not inclined to a be a “Deliverance” statistic, and kept moving.
-A little over an hour later I came to a sign for a look out with a cabin.
-It was only a tenth of a mile up the mountain and I wanted to see this cabin NOBO’s I had met had talked about.
+Finally, I was ready to call it a day, but I was not inclined to be a “Deliverance” statistic and kept moving.
+A little over an hour later, I came to a sign for a lookout with a cabin.
+It was only a tenth of a mile up the mountain, and I wanted to see this cabin NOBOs I had met had talked about.

-I laid back on my inflatable pad listening to the wind and rain. it was loud against the wooden walls.
-I turned my head and strained my ears for the scrabbling of tiny toe nails.
-I sealed up my food tightly in a compactor bag, and hung it from one of the strings, which had an upside Bumblebee tuna can attached, to thwart any vermin marauders.
-As I drifted off to sleep, I prayed for a vermin and visitor-free night as I drifted to sleep.
+I laid back on my inflatable pad listening to the wind and rain.
+It was loud against the wooden walls.
+I turned my head and strained my ears for the scrabbling of tiny toenails.
+I sealed up my food tightly in a compactor bag and hung it from one of the strings, which had an upside Bumblebee tuna can attached, to thwart any vermin marauders.
+I prayed for a vermin and visitor-free night as I drifted to sleep.